-- Monthly rent can range from $441 to $727 in areas of normal cost, but these can increase in the more expensive areas, like the city-centers.
+- Monthly rent can range from $441 to $727 in areas of the normal cost, but these can increase in the more expensive areas, like the city-centers.

-- A basic dinner for two costs around $30, and a high end dinner for two can cost around $50.
+- A basic dinner for two costs around $30 and a high-end dinner for two can cost around $50.

 - Most grocery items fall at or below the $4 mark.
-For example, a liter of milk costs about $1.21.
+For example, a litre of milk costs about $1.21.
 Groceries in local markets such as local fruits and vegetables can be even cheaper.

 Chile Landscape and Climate

 Chile’s climate offers something for every type of expat looking to move abroad – like mountains and snow?
 Head for the sparsely populated Andes and spend your days on the slopes.
 Prefer pristine beaches and warm coastal weather?
 Chile’s got you covered there, too!

 Most of the population of Chile resides in the larger cities near the coasts, where the country actually offers all four seasons.
 Another reason why expats love it here is because the seasons are opposite of those in the United States, so winter here is summer there.
 You can switch back and forth based on your own preferences!

 Chile is an attractive destination for those looking for a high standard of living in a country rich with culture and opportunities for adventure.
 It hosts every type of climate, all four seasons, and modern amenities at every turn.
 It even has some of the best healthcare in the world!
 If you’re looking to retire abroad, Chile might be the place for you.